 South San Joaquin Irrigation District (SSJID), Oakdale Irrigation District (OID), Stockton East Water District (SEWD), and Central San Joaquin Water Conservation District (CSJWCD) divert water from the Stanislaus River at Goodwin Dam.
-SSJID and OID jointly hold rights with USBR to divert 600 TAF when the projected annual inflow to New Melones is greater than 600 TAF.
+As described in Chapter 2, Section 2.5.2, Under the 1988 Agreement, senior water rights holders SSJID and OID jointly hold rights with USBR to divert 600 TAF from New Melones Reservoir when the projected annual inflow to New Melones is greater than 600 TAF.
 OID and SSJID have an agreement to equally divide the available water, each receiving 300 TAF.
-USBR contracted with SEWD and CSJWCD for delivery of 155 TAF/y.
-The maximum diversion from the Stanislaus River is therefore 755 TAF/y.
-This represents approximately 67 percent of the average unimpaired Stanislaus River runoff of 1,120 TAF/y.
-If annual inflow to New Melones is projected to be less than 600 TAF, the OID and SSJID diversions are governed by the 1988 Agreement, which limits OID and SSJID diversions to the inflow plus one-third of the inflow deficit (600 TAF minus the inflow in TAF) (OID 2012).
+USBR contracted with SEWD and CSJWCD for maximum delivery of 155 TAF/y.
+Riparian diversions are approximately 20 TAF/y (Table F.1.2-2).
+The maximum diversion from the Stanislaus River is therefore 7755 TAF/y.
+This represents approximately 67 percent of To put this number into context, the average unimpaired Stanislaus River runoff of 1,120 TAF/y.
+However, diversions may be limited by availability.
+For example, iIf annual inflow to New Melones is projected to be less than 600 TAF, the OID and SSJID diversions are governed by the 1988 Agreement, which limits entitles OID and SSJID diversions to the inflow plus one-third of the inflow deficit (600 TAF minus the inflow in TAF) (OID 2012).